Recoskie/AI-Matrix/docs/Matrix Structure.md

 s8 = s8 - (s1 * 1 + s2 * 7 + s3 * 21);
 </pre>

-So then s4 is 1, 1+3, 1+3+6, 1+3+6+10, 1+3+6+10+15, 1+3+6+10+15+21 = 4, 10, 20, 35.
+So then s4 is 1, 1+3, 1+3+6, 1+3+6+10, 1+3+6+10+15, 1+3+6+10+15+21 = 4, 10, 20, 35 which are the added lines of the cubes.

 <br /><br />

-You can view it as taking away the iteration amount per row, but you can produce the same pattern from the 5-dimensional set with the subtraction example above by adding the number of times we subtract the same values per row.
+You can view it as taking away the amount added per dimension as we find each per added amount.
+Additionally, you can produce the same pattern from the 5-dimensional set with the subtraction example included at the end by adding up the number of times we subtracted the same values into themselves after each subtraction of all numbers per row.

 <br /><br />

-This removes repeated subtractions per row in the 5-dimensional set with the subtraction example included.
+This shortcut removes repeated subtractions per row.

 <br /><br />